06 Apr 3 Keys to Running a Sustainable Digital Coaching Program

 I’ve mentioned just three of the many possible strategies that can be used.
 In the same way that being here in this garden has inspired me to reflect on this, I hope that what I’ve shared here will inspire you to do the same.

-So what other strategies could you use to unlock the full benefit of digital coaching?
+So what other strategies could you use to unlock the full benefit of digital coaching and activate behavior change at scale?

 I look forward to seeing your comments below.